 Initial comments 12 Oct 1915 - No level supporting 4K base layer and 8K enhancement layer.
 Could change the Multilayer Main profile, add levels, or add profile(s).

-Agreed to establish such an additional level - details to be worked out [revisit]
+Decision: It was agreed to establish such an additional level as proposed, for inclusion in T2019.

 Low-level tool technology proposals (22)